Uniting the talent of over 7500 professionals in Brazil

 Indra has been present in Brazil since 1996.
-The company has over 7500 employees currently, being headquartered in São Paulo, with offices in Brasilia, Rio de Janeiro, Belo Horizonte, Fortaleza and Salvador, among other cities.
-Indra has two Software Plants in Campinas and Goiania, and its activities include the Transport and Traffic, Utilities and Energy, Security and Defence, Telecommunication, Financial Services, Public Administration and Industry.
+The company has over 7500 employees currently, headquarters in São Paulo and offices in Brasilia, Rio de Janeiro, Belo Horizonte, Fortaleza and Salvador, among other cities.
+Indra has two software labs in Campinas and Goiania, and its activities include the Transport and Traffic, Utilities and Energy, Security and Defense, Telecommunication, Financial Services, Public Administration and Industry.

-Brazil is Indra´s strategic global goal which became the main international market of the company.
+Brazil is one of Indra´s strategic global goals, and currently is the company's main international market.
 In 2011, Indra transferred the company´s international general management to Brazil, and from its headquarters in São Paulo, Emilio Diaz, International General Director and President of Indra in Brazil, manages the businesses of the over 110 countries in which Indra is present.

-In the defense industry, the company collaborates periodically with the country’s armed forces since 2005 in projects related with satellite military communications, radars and electronic defense systems.
-Currently, Indra is the main satellite terminal supplier for the Brazilian Ministry of Defence.
+In the defense industry, the company has periodically collaborated with the country’s armed forces since 2005 in projects related with satellite military communications, radars and electronic defense systems.
+Currently, Indra is the main satellite terminal supplier for the Brazilian Ministry of Defense.

-Indra in Brazil has also contributed significantly to consolidate the satellite communication network of the Ministry of Defence (SISCOMIS network), not only by supplying different Satcom terrestrial and naval terminals, but also by developing the management system of the network.
+Indra in Brazil has also contributed significantly to consolidate the satellite communication network of the Ministry of Defense (SISCOMIS network), not only by supplying different Satcom terrestrial and naval terminals, but also by developing the network's management system.